Red Hat Training

 Headless virtual machines can be administered via a Serial Console, SSH, or any other service for command line access.
-Headless mode is applied via the Console tab when creating or editing virtual machines and machine pools, and when editing templates.
+Headless mode is applied via the Console tab, which is available from the cluster level when creating or editing virtual machines and machine pools, and when editing templates.
 It is also available when creating or editing instance types.

 - If you are editing an existing virtual machine, and the Red Hat Virtualization guest agent has not been installed, note the machine's IP prior to selecting Headless Mode.

 - Before running a virtual machine in headless mode, the GRUB configuration for this machine must be set to console mode otherwise the guest operating system's boot process will hang.
 To set console mode, comment out the spashimage flag in the GRUB menu configuration file:

 #splashimage=(hd0,0)/grub/splash.xpm.gz serial --unit=0 --speed=9600 --parity=no --stop=1 terminal --timeout=2 serial

 Restart the virtual machine if it is running when selecting the Headless Mode option.

 - Click the Virtual Machines tab and select a virtual machine.

 - Click Edit.

 - Select Headless Mode.
 All other fields in the Graphical Console section are disabled.